 From being gluten or lactose intolerant to being allergic to certain ingredients in medications, pinpointing whether or not the elder is suffering from an allergic reaction can be a difficult task.
 But by discovering if there is an allergy in the elder’s family, they will have a better chance of finding out if they are allergic to the same thing their ancestors were.

 4. Discover any dangerous behaviors that run in the family

 Does alcoholism or drug abuse run in the family?
 If so, you and the elder have a higher chance of developing the same unhealthy behaviors compared to those who do not have a family history of it.

 5. Determine if psychological disorders are present in the family history

 Aside from finding out what physical ailments you should be concerned by, psychological disorders can also be discovered through family health history research.

 Finding all of the information needed for the senior’s family health history can be difficult to do alone.
-Yet, with the help of a senior care provider, they will be able to get a better idea of what conditions they may be at risk for.
+Yet, with the help of home care providers, they will be able to get a better idea of what conditions they may be at risk for.